conal/quotes/quotes.md

 "The ego names our experience because it cannot directly live it." - Eckhart Toelle

-"The answers you get depend on the questions you ask." - Thomas S. Kuhn

 "Love yields to busyness.
 If you seek a way out of love, be busy; you’ll be safe, then." - Ovid, Remedia Amoris (via Julian Kain)

 "The creative adult is the child who survived after the world tried killing them, making them grown up.
 The creative adult is the child who survived the blandness of, the unhelpful words of bad teachers, and the nay-saying ways of the world.
 The creative adult is in essence simply that, a child." - Ursula Le Guin